Eliza Taylor: 2003–2013: Career beginnings and Neighbours

-2014–present: The 100
+2014–2020: The 100

 On 1 March 2013, it was announced that Taylor had been cast as lead character Clarke Griffin in the new post-apocalyptic science fiction drama series The 100 on The CW.
-The series premiered on Wednesday, 19 March 2014 at 9:00 p.m.
+The series premiered on Wednesday, 19 March 2014.
 Explaining how she got the part in the series, Taylor said:

 I didn't actually audition.
 I'd been living in LA for about a month and my credit card was stolen and all my money was taken – spent at Home Depot, which was great – and I was ready to pack my bags and go back to Australia because I didn't know how I was going to survive in LA any longer and then I got a call from my manager to say that an audition I'd done months ago for a film had been looked at by the producers of this TV show called The 100 and they wanted me to go in for a reading the next day.
 So I read the script that night and loved it and went in for the meeting the next day and got the role.
 Before I knew it I was on a plane to Vancouver to shoot the pilot and my whole life changed.

+In 2014, Taylor starred as Sarah in the thriller film The November Man.

 For her role in The 100, Taylor was nominated for Choice TV Actress: Sci-Fi/Fantasy at the Teen Choice Awards from 2015 to 2018.

-In 2017, she starred as Ellen Langford in the Netflix Christmas romantic comedy-drama film Christmas Inheritance.
-In 2021, it was announced Taylor would be executive producing and acting in the indie film It Only Takes A Night.
-In 2022, she was set to star in sci-fi film I’ll Be Watching directed by Erik Bernard.
+In 2017, Taylor starred as Kat Carter/Meredith in a thriller-drama film Thumper.
+The same year, she starred as Ellen Langford in the Netflix Christmas romantic comedy-drama film Christmas Inheritance.

+2021–present: Recent work

+In 2021, Taylor directed two music videos: "Vices" by Sarah and the Sundays, in which she also acted, and "Bad Posture" by Abby Anderson.

+In 2022, Taylor appeared in the guest role of Doctor Villka in The Orville episode "From Unknown Graves".

+In 2023, Taylor and Morley starred together as Julie and Marcus Alexander in the sci-fi thriller I'll Be Watching, which Taylor executive produced.

+The same year, Taylor served as an executive producer and starred as Ruby Allen in the independent romantic comedy It Only Takes a Night.

+Also in 2023, Taylor starred as series regular Hannah Carson in season 2 of Quantum Leap.

+In 2025, Taylor and Morley created the short film Status: Active.

+Morley wrote and directed the film, while Taylor co-produced and starred in it.
+The film premiered at LA Shorts International Film Festival 2025.